anandijain/learning/random/school/quotes.md

 and of solving the problems thus proposed by the application of mechanics, of chemistry, and of the whole range of the natural sciences, becomes the determining principle everywhere.
+	* 524 He therefore confounds together
+the laws of the rate of surplus-value and the laws of the rate of profit.
+The rate of profit is, as we have already said, the ratio of the surplus-value to the total capital advanced; the rate of surplus-value is the ratio of the surplus-value to the variable part of that capital.
 	* 530 Only by suppressing the
 capitalist form of production could the length of the working-day be reduced to the necessary labour-time.
 But, even in that case,